 If renaming does not help, use the Transactions app, Bank2QBO to make your QFX file into an importable QBO file

 QIF format is Quicken Interchange Format and many accounting systems and online bankings sites can provide transactions in the QIF format (for example, Quicken can export transactions as QIF)

 Use the Transactions app, Bank2QBO to convert QIF files to QBO format and import them into Quickbooks

 CSV format can be edited in Excel or other spreadsheet software

 Excel or Google Sheets is an excellent tool to enter transactions quickly line by line

-PDF files are often only option to download old transactions (past 90 days)
+PDF files are often the only option to download old transactions (past 90 days)

-Quickbooks Desktop imports the IIF format, which allows to specify vendor name and expense/income account (category) and import transactions directly into the register.
+Quickbooks Desktop imports the IIF format, which allows specifying vendor name and expense/income account (category) and import transactions directly into the register.

-For older Quickbooks, IIF format is only option to import.
-Use instructions above to get your data into IIF format
+For older Quickbooks, IIF format is the only option to import.
+Use the instructions above to get your data into IIF format